Xanthomonas wilt of banana

-The risk of infection through the inflorescence has been shown to be markedly reduced by the timely removal of the male bud (after the last hand has formed) by means of a forked stick (not cutting it off with a knife).
-In disease-free and infected areas, the recommendations is to remove male bud of healthy plants as soon as the last hand of fruit has formed.
-Using a forked stick not only avoids the risk of moving bacteria around on knives if the plant is infected, but also enables farmers to remove out-of-reach male buds.
+Insect transmission of the bacteria through the inflorescence can be prevented by removing — using a forked stick instead of a knife — the male bud as soon as the last hand has formed.
+Using a forked stick not only avoids the risk of moving bacteria around on knives, should the plant be already infected, but also enables farmers to remove out-of-reach male buds.

 Removing infected plants

 Mats can also be destroyed by injecting an herbicide into the pseudostem of the mother plant25 .
 Notwithstanding health and environmental issues (the most effecitve herbicide turns out to be more persistent in the environment), adoption by farmers has been poor.
 Some of the possible reasons that have been cited are: inaccessibility of herbicides in rural areas, perceived high cost of herbicides and reluctance to inject infected mother plants as asymptomatic suckers will also die.

 The elimination of an infected mat can also be done gradually by cutting down all the plants at soil level and destroying emerging suckers.
 The rhizomes are left to rot, a process that can take up to 24 months if no measure is taken to accelerate decomposion, during which time the soil will remain infective for bananas.
 Ugandan farmers have used the practice to clear heavily infected banana plots for planting annual crops.

 Single diseased stem removal